Prag8855/aab/content/guides/german-visa-health-insurance.md

 **If this is your first [residence permit](/glossary/Aufenthaltstitel)**, you need [public](/glossary/gesetzliche%20Krankenversicherung), [private](/glossary/private%20Krankenversicherung) or [expat health insurance](/glossary/Expat%20health%20insurance).
 Travel insurance is not accepted.

 **If you renew or change your current residence permit**, you need [public](/glossary/gesetzliche%20Krankenversicherung) or [private health insurance](/glossary/private%20Krankenversicherung).
-You can keep your current public or private health insurance.
 Expat health insurance is rarely accepted.[^0]

 Don't choose health insurance yourself.
-It's a *really* bad idea.
+It's a *really* bad idea when you are self-employed.
 The best option depends on your citizenship, your income, your health, and your plans for the future.
 [Ask a health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose.

 **[How to apply for a freelance visa ➞](/guides/how-to-get-a-german-freelance-visa)**

 ### For a Working Holiday Visa

-To apply for a [[Working Holiday Visa]] or [[Youth Mobility Visa]], you need public, private or expat health insurance.
+To apply for a [[Working Holiday Visa]] or [[Youth Mobility Visa]], you need [public](/glossary/gesetzliche%20Krankenversicherung), [private](/glossary/private%20Krankenversicherung), travel or [expat health insurance](/glossary/Expat%20health%20insurance).

-Travel insurance is enough to get the visa, but when you start working, you need public, private or expat health insurance.[^14]
+When you start working, you need public or private health insurance.[^14] If you have a [minijob](/glossary/Minijob), you can usually stay on travel or expat insurance.[^2]

 ### For other residence permits